It summoned Wind in silken thread,

 It laughed in celebration

-With the little boy below,
+With the little girl below,

 Whose taunting muscles shared the lift

-And kept his kite in tow.
+And kept her kite in tow.

-"Come, Boy!" it cried in wind-delight.
+"Come, Girl!" it cried in wind-delight.

 ” Let’s get above the grave."